edespino/cloudberry-site/versioned_docs/version-2.x/sys-utilities/gpdemo.md

 ## How to use

-You can run `gpdemo` once the RPM package is installed on the target server and `cloudberry-env.sh` is correctly loaded.
+You can run `gpdemo` once the RPM package is installed on the target server and `greenplum_path.sh` is correctly loaded.

 ### Deploy with default settings